jonasberlinma/ci-demo/README.md

-# Simple code example to test github, Jenkins, dockerhub, Kubernetes, Spring Boot, and H2O.
+# Simple code example to test GitHub, Jenkins, Docker, Docker Hub, Kubernetes, Spring Boot, and H2O.
 The basic idea was to see if I can create a CI/CD pipeline that allows me to deploy a scoring model in a micro service with the following requirements:
   * Always on, even through new code deployments
   * Resitent to failures during deployments and other possible issues
   * Arbitrarily scalable allowing auto scaling with increased load
   * Fast enough to allow for real-time on the fly scoring
   * Integrated testing making sure that the model and the code passes all tests before it is deployed

+So, the point of the exercise is more about studying the build and deployment process rather than the deployed service or machine learning.

 ## Prequisites to run it:
   * A running docker machine